elaxer/chess/README.md

 })
 ```

-... or you can place a piece on the existed field:
+... or you can place a piece on an existing field:
 ```go
 err := squares.PlacePiece(piece, chess.PositionFromString("g3"))
 ```